Services / Acoustic Modelling

 Animal movement modelling for impact assessment

-With the Marine Mammal Movement and Behavior (3MB) model and the Effect of Sound on the Marine Environment (ESME) workbench, we expose simulated marine animals (called animats) to our 3-D modelled sound fields to predict acoustic impacts.
+To predict acoustic impacts, we use a specialized software package (JASMINE), which incorporates the most current science on modelling aquatic species’ movement and behaviour, to expose simulated marine animals (called animats) to 3-D modelled sound fields.
 We determine the movement and behaviour parameters uniquely for each species from published studies on animal behaviour: